aclements13/http-client/README.md

 # HTTP Client developed in C
 ## uses concurrency and multiple processes while making requests
-## please do not copy this code without explicent consent from me
+## please do not copy this code without explicet consent from me